Skredder-US/Cheatsheet/README.md

 This commit includes small changes to the navbar, not much though.

 (just noticed I forgot dynamic functionality like :hover so I'm going to go back and complete that)

+topics nav
+---
+This nav is the closest to original website, so much that I kind of want to make the previous sections more precise!
+Overall I'm getting fooled which website I'm on, switching back and forth shows small jumps in location but they really do look similar.

+My biggest challenge was adding the border-left to the topic list item that signified the current location!
+I started with padding on the nav element but later found I needed a border to touch the side of the nav.
+I needed to think through the process of implementing each element before starting the first one, I'll try that next time!